JeffersonMat/JeffersonMat/README.md

 ![My github stats](https://github-readme-stats.vercel.app/api?username=JeffersonMat&show_icons=true)

+### GIT STATUS

+From May-July 2020 I have been pair and group coding daily.
+My commitS history stats might have a few gaps as my commits were made on my colleagues account.
 <!--
 **JeffersonMat/JeffersonMat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.